75+ Negative feedback examples: Learning and growing from constructive criticism

 What is negative bias in the workplace?

-Negative bias, also known as negativity bias, is our natural tendency to focus more on negative information and experiences than positive ones.
-In the workplace, this bias can manifest in various ways.
-It might involve unfairly scrutinizing an employee's mistakes while overlooking their achievements, making hasty judgments based on stereotypes, or unfairly favoring certain employees over others.
+Negative bias, or negativity bias, is the tendency to focus more on negative information than positive experiences.
+In the workplace, it manifests as unfair scrutiny of mistakes over achievements, quick judgments based on stereotypes, or favoritism among employees.

 How to handle negative upward feedback examples?